A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 • Extensive intermittent and ephemeral reaches dominate the western (upstream) portion of the basin.

-• Perennial flow is concentrated in the lower main stem and major tributaries east of the Caprock Escarpment.
+• Perennial flow is concentrated in the lower main stem and major tributaries east of the Caprock Escarpment, the physiographic boundary between the High Plains (Llano Estacado) and the Rolling Plains traced on the figure.

 • The transition from ephemeral headwaters to perennial mainstem illustrates why contributing area is smaller than total area.